Hosting and bandwidth provided by MacAce.net.

-With even the most cursory of glances at the iPad Air models -- the iPad Air (Wi-Fi Only) and iPad Air (Wi-Fi/Cellular) -- and the iPad mini Retina (2nd Gen) models -- the iPad mini (Retina/2nd Gen - Wi-Fi Only) and iPad mini (Retina/2nd Gen - Wi-Fi/Cellular) -- it is obvious that the iPad Air models are larger and the iPad mini 2nd Gen models are smaller.
+With even the most cursory of glances at any of the iPad Air models -- the iPad Air (Wi-Fi Only), (Wi-Fi/Cellular) or (Wi-Fi/TD-LTE - China) -- and the iPad mini Retina (2nd Gen) models -- the iPad mini (Retina/2nd Gen - Wi-Fi Only), (Retina/2nd Gen - Wi-Fi/Cellular), or (Retina/2nd Gen - Wi-Fi/TD-LTE - China) -- it is obvious that the iPad Air models are larger and the iPad mini 2nd Gen models are smaller.

 Although size and weight are major differences -- the iPad Air models are 9.4 inches tall, 6.6 inches wide, and 0.29 inches thick and weigh around a pound and the iPad mini 2nd Gen models are 7.87 inches tall, 5.3 inches wide, and 0.29 inches thick and weigh around three fourths of a pound -- dimensions and heft are not the only differences.

 There are differences in performance, display quality, and identifiers that are important.
 There also are a large number of similarities that are useful to note, too.

 Photo Credit: Apple, Inc. (iPad Air -- Left, iPad mini 2nd Gen -- Right)